cyb0rg71/Bug-Hunting-Cheatsheet/CSRF.md

 ## Testing CSRF Token and CSRF Cookies

-### Check if CSRF Token is Tied to the CSRF Cookie
+### Check if CSRF Token is Tied to the CSRF Cookie + Not Tied With User Session Cookie

 1. **Submit an invalid CSRF token**: See if the application accepts it.
 2. **Submit a valid CSRF token from another user**: Check if the token is user-specific.
 3. **Submit a valid CSRF token and CSRF cookie from another user**: Test if both token and cookie are required to match.
 4. **Assign a random value to token + cookie**: In a duplicated token cookie, try setting the same random value to both.

+### Check if CSRF Token is Tied to the CSRF Cookie + Tied With User Session Cookie

+1. Try to add the session cookie.

 <br>

 Note: You can collect csrf token by inspect element.